rmotani/paleomass/README.md

 Motani (2001: Fig. 5) found that the accuracy improves up to about 1000 pixels and then the improvement slows down quickly.

 Here is an examle of how the body parts of Plesiosaurus was separated.
 I used CorelDraw to do this but it can be any drawing software.

 ![Image](./img/Plesiosaurus_parts.jpg "Silhouettes of Plesiosaurus")

-Anotehr example here, of how the hammer head body parts were separated.
+Another example here, of how the hammer head body parts were separated.

 ![Image](./img/Sphyrna_parts.jpg "Silhouettes of hammerhead")